AmmanVMS/infoscreen/README.md

 # infoscreen

-The info screens synchronized in the makerspace.
+The info screens synchronized in the Amman Valley MakerSpace.

 See
 - [MakerSpace Calendar](https://ammanvalley.foss.wales/t/calendar-for-the-makerspace/233)